 Would the people of Delhi miss the grilled chicken or veggie burgers that are slathered with masala?
 “Masala” refers to a blend of spices that are added to food either in powder or paste form.
-Masala recipes vary although usually, the blend would include coriander, cumin, cardamom, peppercorns, cloves, nutmeg, and cinnamon.
+Masala recipes vary, although usually, the blend would include coriander, cumin, cardamom, peppercorns, cloves, nutmeg, and cinnamon.
 These spices may be toasted and then ground to bring out more aroma and flavor.

 Breakfast at a McDonald’s in Brazil would have bread stuffed with cheese.
 In Thailand, pineapple is stuffed in dough and fried up like American apple pie.
 McDonald’s is not the only multi-national fast food chain that does this sort of thing.

 Domino’s in India offers either vegetarian or non-vegetarian pizzas.
 This is because there is a variety in Indians’ dietary restriction.
 Strict Hindu practitioners would not eat meat at all.
 Indians who do eat meat would have chicken, fish, lamb, or goat, or even pork.
-That’s why Domino’s Pizza there uses only pork pepperoni.
-Cows are sacred in India and so beef is never eaten.
+That’s why Domino’s Pizza outlets there uses only pork pepperoni.
+Cows are sacred in India, and so beef is never eaten.

 When fast food chains went global, catering to local preferences was an inevitable choice.
 It not only attracts diners but also inspires loyalty.
 This is obviously working as a Business Wire report said that by 2019, the global fast food industry would be worth more than $600 billion.

 Cryptocurrency outlook: 4 key indicators it’s here to stay